alessandrochetta/url-decoder/README.md

 # url decoder

 This web app is an alternative to most URL decoders/encoders that contain distracting ads and may collect inputted URLs, potentially violating privacy.
-Clone this app and run it locally, or visit the published version.
+Clone this app and run it locally, or visit the published version [here](https://alessandrochetta.github.io/url-decoder/).

 ## Start the app locally